Modern Frontends LivePosted by Dylan Beattie on 22 November 2022 • permalink

 I didn’t go back on Friday.
 After two days of training and a day of conference sessions, trying hard to create a positive experience for the paying attendees despite the logistical challenges, I was completely wiped out.

 I’ve seen comments online about how polarised the discussion around the event has been, that everybody either loved it or hated it.
 Well, I think a lot of attendees actually had a great time – and a lot of that is down to the speakers, some of whom I now understand had paid their own travel costs in order to participate.
 But I’ve also chatted with the sponsors, and I have some idea how much they paid to be there.

 By my reckoning, the total sponsorship revenue for this event was well in excess of £100,000.
 That’s over a hundred grand that is no longer available to support any other events.
-For some partners, Modern Frontends wiped out their entire event sponsorship budget for this year – for two folding tables in a hallway and a few hundred attendees.
+For some partners, that’s their entire event sponsorship budget for this year – wiped out for two folding tables in a hallway and a few hundred attendees.
 And wow, that pisses me off – especially when I consider that my participation, and that of speakers like me, was probably a factor in those partners’ decisions to sponsor the event.

 And this brings us to the difficult part.

 Modern Frontends Live owes me money.
 I don’t know how much, because I haven’t had any confirmation yet of the final ticket prices or the room hire cost.
 I’m guessing they owe me somewhere between £1000 and £2000 - and when somebody owes you that kind of money, it’s generally not good business sense to publish openly critical articles about them.